 While the actor is always dipping his toes into other projects, that doesn’t mean he’s shut the door on playing Superman—and earning that super salary—forever.
 “There is still a lot of storytelling for me to do as a Superman, and I would absolutely love the opportunity,” Cavill told The Hollywood Reporter in December 2021.
 “There’s an opportunity for growth after [Man of Steel], to explore the psyche of Superman as a deep, seemingly invulnerable god-like being but with real feeling on the inside.
 As I always say, ‘The cape is still in the closet.'”

-According to Celebrity Net Worth, Henry Cavill’s net worth in 2021 is an estimated $40 million.
-It’s unclear whether this figure takes into account his salary for season 2 of The Witcher, which premiered late in the year on Netflix in December, or if it includes any potential streaming earnings following the success of Zack Snyder’s Justice League on HBO Max.
+According to Celebrity Net Worth, Henry Cavill’s net worth in 2023 is an estimated $50 million.
+It’s unclear whether this figure takes into account his salary for season 3 of The Witcher, part one of which premiered on June 20, 2023, or if it includes any potential streaming earnings following the success of Zack Snyder’s Justice League on HBO Max.
 Either way, Cavill’s salaries and earnings still situate the actor as one of the highest-paid stars per project in Hollywood, according to a report by Variety—and this status is only bound to improve in the years to come with Cavill rumored to take on the role of James Bond following actor Daniel Craig’s departure from the franchise.

 Best of StyleCaster